Emit07/shortener/README.md

 #### Installing Dependencies

-You will need to have the following installed using npm.
+Install node.js and make sure that npm is working.

 * [x] `node.js`

+After you install node you will need to have the following installed using npm.

 * [x] `express`
 * [x] `ejs`
 * [x] `node-fetch`